Arlanthir/notes/games/ttrpg/DungeonsAndDragons.md

 - **Warship**: 2.5 mph, 25000 gp

 Lifestyle expenses:
+- Paid between adventures for the days the PCs are not exploring.
+- **Modest**: 1 gp per day
 - **Comfortable**: 2 gp per day
 - **Wealthy**: 4 gp per day
 - **Aristocratic**: minimum 10 gp per day

 Inn stay (per night):
+- **Modest**: 5 sp
 - **Comfortable**: 8 sp
 - **Wealthy**: 2 gp
 - **Aristocratic**: 4 gp

 Meals (per day):
+- **Modest**: 3 sp
 - **Comfortable**: 5 sp
 - **Wealthy**: 8 gp
 - **Aristocratic**: 2 gp

 **Hireling**: 2 gp per day (minimum)

+## Downtime

+You can spend days of downtime in various activities.
+- Crafting
+  - Item of up to 5 gp market value per day, spending half that gp in raw materials
+  - Players can combine efforts
+  - Discount of 1 gp in lifestyle
+- Practicing a profession
+  - Provides Modest lifestyle
+  - If member of an organization (such as a guild), provides Comfortable lifestyle instead
+  - If proficient in Performance, provides Wealthy lifestyle instead
+- Recuperating
+  - 3 days = DC 15 Con saving throw, choose:
+    - End one effect on you that prevents regaining HP
+    - Advantage on saving throws against one disease or poison affecting you
+- Researching
+  - Costs 1 gp per day
+  - DM sets number of days and any investigation/persuasion checks needed
+- Training
+  - DM sets number of days and any checks to find instructor
+  - 250 days and 1 gp per day to gain proficiency in a new tool or language

 ## Customization